stucco/auto-labeled-corpus/README.md

 This is a corpus of auto-labeled cyber security domain text.

-Specifically, this includes all descriptions from CVE/NVD entries starting in 2010.

-For more information on how this corpus was generated, see our upcoming paper.

 This was generated for use in the [Stucco project,](http://stucco.github.io/) but we hope this corpus will be useful to many others in the field.

+This includes all descriptions from CVE/NVD entries starting in 2010.
 Note that MS Bulletins are named with their CVE number, specified in the vuln:CVE field.

 ****